Sentiment Analysis in Excel 365

 - Sense ID: shows the ID of the topic detected.

 There are two different types of sentiment analysis that can be carried out.
-Both of them will be shown in a new separate Excel sheet:
+Both of them will be shown in a new separate spreadsheet:

-- the document-level analysis will be displayed in a sheet called "Global Sentiment Analysis".
+- The document-level analysis will be displayed in a sheet called "Sent.
+Analysis Document".

-- the feature-level analysis in a sheet called "Topics Sentiment Analysis".
+- The feature-level analysis in a sheet called "Sent.
+Analysis Topics".

-This means that if both analyses are configured, Sentiment Analysis will result in two new Excel sheets.
+This means that if both analysis options are selected, Sentiment Analysis will result in two new sheets.

-This is an example of a possible output of the document-level polarity of texts in English using the model General.
-The configuration is set to show all the possible output fields available with the IDs option enabled:
+This is an example of a possible output of the document-level polarity of some texts in English using the model General.
+The configuration is set to show all the available output fields:

-The following example will show a possible output of the sentiment analysis at a feature level, which will show the topics found in the text analyzed and also if each of those topics has a polarity associated.
-The analysis of the example has been carried out over a theater review in English, using the General model, and setting all the possible fields available to be shown in the output.
-In this case, we have not selected IDs in the input.
+The following example shows a possible output of the sentiment analysis at a feature level, which displays the topics found in the text and their polarity.
+The analysis of the example has been carried out using the General model and showing all the available output fields.